felixarntz/attachment-taxonomies/readme.txt

 = Administration =

-Once the plugin is activated, you will see two new submenu items under Media (Categories and Tags).
+Once the plugin is activated, you will see two new submenu items under Media (Categories and Tags), where you can manage available attachment categories and tags.
+If you like, you can set a default category to apply to new attachment uploads, via using the added dropdown on the _Settings > Writing_ screen.

 The plugin follows the WordPress Core philosophy "Decisions, not Options" - therefore there is no additional settings screen.
-However, the plugin is easily extendable and adjustable by developers (see [FAQ](http://wordpress.org/plugins/attachment-taxonomies/faq/)).
+However, the plugin is easily extendable and adjustable by developers (see [FAQ](https://wordpress.org/plugins/attachment-taxonomies/faq/)).
 So if the base configuration does not suit your needs, it shouldn't be too hard to change that.

 == Frequently Asked Questions ==